bartkodden/ESP_MKB/README.md

 This project aims to solve my main problem with that board: the wire going from the arduino to my PC.

 By making this new project use an ESP32-C6 I will try to add a lot more functionality to the systems than was previously possible.
+My intent for this project is the ability to support multiple use cases, either directly connected to a PC, or by having it connected to a network where it will be able to connect to home assistant.

 # Hardware
 The main SOC is an ESP32-C6-Mini-1-N4.
 By using this specific ESP32 I will not only get WIFI+BT but also gain the option to later on include matter support and other cool stuff.